signature-opensource/CK-Globalization/README.md

   - **and**, as we are NOT implementing a "general purpose i18n" library, we don't support translating an already translated string (translations always start from a "en", code emitted text), there is no point to have the default in a "user preference list": "en" is automatically removed.
-- For selection, "fr,en,es" is a perfectly valid preference list: our "en" code default doesn't make sense in a document library.
+- For selection, "fr,en,es" is a perfectly valid preference list: our "en" code default doesn't make sense in the context of a "document library".

 > Fallbacks for translation and selection actually differ (at least for the "en" handling).